-In summary, the agreement between the seNorge2 and EMO-5 data sets is very good, despite the very different interpolation

-- 480 methods.
-The influence of the undercatch correction used in the seNorge_2018 data set is substantially larger.
+In summary, the agreement between the seNorge2 and EMO-5 datasets is very good, despite the very different interpolation methods.
+The influence of the undercatch correction used in the seNorge2018 dataset is substantially larger.
 In particular, the lower precipitation values seem to match very well in seNorge2 and EMO-5.
 This is also evident in the extreme value indices based on low values, especially r10.
-The ratio of the annual values clearly shows the different representation of the orographic structure due to the orography-dependent interpolation in the seNorge data sets.
+The ratio of the annual values clearly shows the different representation of the orographic structure due to the orography-dependent interpolation in the seNorge datasets.
 The large differences in the extremes with very few values are mainly due to isolated data errors in the EMO-5 data.
-However, the differences in the - 485 isolated grid points do not appear to be caused by single extremely high daily values, as these would otherwise show in indices such as the Maximum Consecutive 5-Day Precipitation (RX5day).
-Instead, smaller but longer-lasting errors seem to cause these discrepancies.
-These then affect statistics that use all values over a period of time, such as the seasonal totals or indices like CWD and CDD.